Industry: B2C | Food Tech | Mobile App

 Easier editing

-Streamlined adding & editing ingredients and measurements.
+Reworked adding & editing ingredients and measurements in personal recipes.

 Sharing recipes with friends